tgc-bot/FourAcesContracts/Membership.md

 3. This Casino withholds the authority, through the M.O.A., to punish and penalise players for violations of this contract.

-    7. Any Staff member MAY recommend the MOA to investigate a member for punishment
+    8. Any Staff member MAY recommend the MOA to investigate a member for punishment

-    8. Further powers granted to the MOA MAY be found in its section.
+    9. Further powers granted to the MOA MAY be found in its section.

 4. Cheating is strictly forbidden.
-No individual MAY cheat or rig games.
+Members MUST NOT rig or cheat games.

 5.  **It is forbidden to aid in; fail to report the; or partake in the exchange of chips for real-world currency.
 It is similarly forbidden